dotlang/language/README.md

 # Language in a nutshell

+You can see the grammar of the language in EBNF-like notation [here](https://github.com/dotlang/language/blob/master/syntax.md).

 ## Main features

 01. **Import a module**: `_ := @{"/core/std/queue"}` (you can also import from external sources like Github).